Sun-Lab-NBB/ataraxis-micro-controller/docs/source/welcome.rst

 Welcome to ataraxis-micro-controller API documentation page
 ===========================================================

-ataraxis-micro-controller is a C++ library that provides methods for interfacing custom hardware managed by Teensy or Arduino SAM microcontrollers with project Ataraxis PC infrastructure.
+ataraxis-micro-controller is a C++ library for Arduino and Teensy microcontrollers that integrates user-defined hardware modules with Python clients running Ataraxis software.

 This library is part of the broader 'Ataraxis' science-automation project, developed in the `Sun Lab <https://neuroai.github.io/sunlab/>`_ at Cornell University.